Podcast

 “[The 3LOD model has] been widely adopted through the financial services industry and is designed to facilitate effective risk management in complex organisations.
 However, whilst it has been implemented for most financial institutions embedding it fully continues to be a significant challenge for many.”

-In this episode, Simon Wills, Esther Renfrew and Maddy Beckett discuss the findings from our recent Practice Benchmark on this topic.
+In this episode, Simon Johnson, Esther Renfrew and Maddy Beckett discuss the findings from our recent Practice Benchmark on this topic.
 They explore what the 3LOD is meant to achieve and it's benefits.
 They also discuss how our benchmark study shows it's working in practice, what challenges organisations face when implementing it and how views of the model differ across the three lines.

 “One round table participant put it rather nicely, they said the structure the definitions etc are not too challenging, however getting the ownership, the behavioural change and changing collaboration, that is the bit that many organisations find very difficult.”